Canon M100 vs 1D

 It is notable that the M100 offers wifi support, while the 1D does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The M100 is a recent model that features in the current product line-up of Canon.
 In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon M100 vs 1D